leejoonli/code-every-day/log.md

 ## Thoughts

 Noticed a trend that I fail frequently on the interview portion of the tech interviews.
 Need more practice to not fumble words and formulate good, coherent answers to broad questions.

+# Day 260 (3/8/2023)

+## Mock Interview

+Practiced interview questions.

+## Thoughts

+Formulated better answers but still need to come up with more refined/better answers.
+Also, I still need to fluctuate my tone of voice.